-5. Referendum on a territorial issue (independence, secession, creation of a sub-national entity or transfer of a territory from one to another sub-national entity)
+- 5. Referendum on a territorial issue (independence, secession, creation of a sub-national entity or transfer of a territory from one to another sub-national entity)

-[You are kindly requested to answer this part of the questionnaire in relation to one or more specific referendums of the above categories (Part I, II) held in your country] A. Short description (date, background, content, aim, outcomes)
+[You are kindly requested to answer this part of the questionnaire in relation to one or more specific referendums of the above categories (Part I, II) held in your country]

-Please give the date and a short description of the social and political background of the referendum; what the essence of the issue at stake; was the referendum consultative or binding; the intentions behind the referendum; the result in terms of votes; the ensuing legal consequences/effects of the referendum (legislation or abrogation; renegotiations etc.); the socio-political consequences (changes in the political field; social unrest/dissatisfaction etc.).
+Please give the date and a short description of the social and political background of the referendum; what the essence of the issue at stake; was the referendum consultative or binding; the intentions behind the referendum; the result in terms of votes; the ensuing legal consequences/effects of the referendum (legislation or abrogation; renegotiations etc.); the sociopolitical consequences (changes in the political field; social unrest/dissatisfaction etc.).